- What do local authorities have to do for children with medical conditions?

 This improved the existing rights of children with special educational needs under the Education (NI) Order 1996 to be educated in a mainstream school.
 It also introduced disability discrimination legislation to cover schools, further and higher education and general qualification bodies.

 The Dispute avoidance and resolution service (DARS) is an independent service which can help if you have problems communicating with the school or local authority.
-You would need to contact your local board.

 For a range of government information on special educational needs